 Bethlehem is incredibly easy to visit on day trips from Jerusalem.
 Its main landmarks are the Church of the Nativity and the Grotto of the Nativity, known to be the birthplace of Jesus.
 You should also visit the Milk Chapel, known as the place where Mary breastfed baby Jesus.
 The Separation Wall is another must see – you will see many graffitis testimony of the suffering that the separation is causing, including those by artist Banksy.

 Bethlehem is at just 12 km from Jerusalem and you can get there by bus.
 Bus 231 is directly, whereas bus 234 goes to the checkpoint.
 Once in Bethlehem, taxi driver Ali Jebreen can take you around.
 Make sure to contact him a day or two before going and definitely mention “Claudia from Italy” as your contact.

 Jericho and the West Bank

-This is another of the most interesting day trips from Jerusalem during which you can learn a lot about the conflict between Israel and Palestine.
-If you want to go, the only way it makes sense to do it is on an organized tour with a guide that will help you understand the history, the politics and the logistics of the conflict.
+Another place to visit to learn more about the conflict between Israel and Palestine, the only way it makes sense to do it is on an organized tour with a guide that will help you understand the history, the politics and the logistics of the conflict.